Chatbot Agency

 Churn risk Immediate (project ends) Low (ongoing value)

-A retainer contract also gives you leverage.
+A ongoing support contract also gives you use.
 You own the bot infrastructure, you provide the reporting, and you handle integrations when the client's CRM or booking tool changes.
-Each month you deliver value — and the client rarely wants to start over with someone else.
+Each you deliver value — and the client rarely wants to start over with someone else.

-Pricing chatbot work correctly from day one prevents the race to the bottom that kills most freelancers.
-Price based on value delivered (leads captured, support tickets deflected, hours saved) — not on hours worked or tool costs.
+packaging chatbot work correctly from day one prevents the race to the bottom that kills most freelancers. position based on value delivered (leads captured, support tickets deflected, hours saved) — not on hours worked or tool scope requirements.

 S